mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 ## Q2.
 Distribution of the churn scores

-We can take a look at the distribution of the predictive scores through a histogram.
-In this case, we plot separately the scores for the churners (968) and the non-churners (4,032) groups.
+We can visualize the distribution of the predictive scores through a histogram.
+In this case, we plot separately the scores for the churners (968) and the non-churners (4,032).

 We import `matplotlib.pyplot` as usual: